 We are a leading payments technology company.
-We provide integrated payment processing solutions to industryoriented vertical markets in which businesses have specific and bespoke transaction processing needs.
+We provide integrated payment processing solutions to industry-oriented vertical markets in which businesses have specific and bespoke transaction processing needs.
 We refer to these markets as "vertical markets" or "verticals."

 We are a payments innovator, differentiated by our proprietary, integrated payment technology platform and our ability to reduce the complexity of electronic payments for businesses.
-We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customers' needs, our deep knowledge of our vertical markets, and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.
+We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our customers' needs and the embedded nature of our integrated payment solutions will drive strong growth by attracting new customers and fostering long-term customer relationships.